mauriciopoppe/interval-arithmetic/README.md

 `real number system` is extended with two elements: `-∞` and `+∞` representing negative infinity and positive infinity respectively.

-The implementation is a modified port of [C++ boost implementation of interval arithmetic](http://www.boost.org/doc/libs/1_58_0/libs/numeric/interval/doc/interval.htm), the modifications are based on some guidelines from the following papers/presentations:
+The implementation is a modified port of the [Boost's interval arithmetic library](http://www.boost.org/doc/libs/1_58_0/libs/numeric/interval/doc/interval.htm), the modifications are based on some guidelines from the following papers/presentations:

 - [Interval Arithmetic: from Principles to Implementation - T. Hickey, Q. Ju, M.H. van Emden](http://fab.cba.mit.edu/classes/S62.12/docs/Hickey_interval.pdf)